Statistics

 CPC settings

-If the CPC field is blank, the minimum cost for that category is automatically assigned.
-After setting a new CPC, the change will be reflected in your position in the catalogue within a few minutes.
+Information on how to bid can be found on the individual tabs directly in the administration.
+Bidding can only be set up through the administration at the moment.
+CPCs from the XML feed are not taken over.
+If the CPC field is not filled in, the minimum value for the category is automatically taken.
+After setting a new CPC, the change will be reflected in the position amount within a few minutes.

 Bidding on products in stock